 We passed the famous Rainbow Row, a row of historic houses in all colors of the rainbow.
 Then we walked along the coast through the beautiful waterfront Park and finally ended at the city market where we found numerous stalls with local products and nice souvenirs.

 At that point we were so tired that we decided to go to sleep.
 Our plan was to leave early the next day and drive all the way to New Orleans.
 So we hadn’t really been able to experience Charleston as we initially planned.
 Unfortunately, you have to make choices every now and then while traveling.
 Despite our short visit, we found Charleston to be a very nice and pleasant city.
-Definitely worth a visit while doing a Deep South road trip.
+Definitely the place to be for a romantic getaway on the East Coast.

 Driving day: Charleston – New Orleans